 This week’s headlines that affect churches and church leaders.

-Emily Lund is assistant editor for Church Law & Tax.
+Samuel Ogles is associate editor and special project manager for Church Law & Tax.